International Holocaust Remembrance Day

 The Neuberger first commemorated International Holocaust Remembrance Day in 2010 with a lecture from Professor Leonid Livak about the Jewish Persona in the European Imagination.

 On January 27, 2011, the Neuberger presented the second-annual International Holocaust Remembrance Day lecture with Dr. Frank Bialystok.
 Read about the program in the Canadian Jewish News here.
 In 2012, the program featured Professors Robert Jan van Pelt and Michiel Horn on At the Edge of the Abyss: David Koker's Concentration Camp Diary.
-In 2013, our fourth-annual International Holocaust Remembrance Day lecture featured Professor Doris Bergen, Chancellor Rose and Ray Wolfe Professor in Holocaust Studies, U of T.
+In 2013, our fourth-annual International Holocaust Remembrance Day lecture featured Professor Doris Bergen, Chancellor Rose and Ray Wolfe Professor in Holocaust Studies, U of T. 2014's program featured a lecture exploring looted art during the Holocaust and the recent case of the Munich Art Trove.

 Presented together with the Centre for Jewish Studies at the University of Toronto and generously sponsored by the Esther Bem Memorial Fund.